VinitS-builds/First-Steps-Python/README.md

 # First-Steps-Python
-This Contains 30 of the most basic python Codes.
+This Contains some of the most basic python codes.